apollographql/router/dev-docs/decision-records/cve.md

 3. A retro to discuss how the CVE happened in the first place, and how it was handled.

 The Router is a critical piece of infrastructure for our customers, and we need to be careful about how we handle security issues.
 However, at this time we still need to be pragmatic about what we consider CVE worthy.
-In particular, while denial of service is a top priority, in practice not possible to prevent at this time.
+In particular, while denial of service is a top priority, in practice it is not possible to prevent these right now.

 ## Decision